Star Wars: Force Arena

-It generally favorable reviews according to review aggregator Metacritic.
-On the game's first anniversary it had reached 6.5 million players.
+It received generally favorable reviews according to review aggregator Metacritic.
+On the game's first anniversary, it had reached 6.5 million players.
 Servers were shut down on January 12, 2019, and the game was removed from digital storefronts.
 Critics gave high marks for the game's graphical and sound presentation.
 Gameplay reception was mixed.
 Reviewers generally praised the MOBA aspects of the game, but were more critical of card collecting aspects.
 There was also division in regards to digital purchases.
 Some critics felt no need to spend money on the game, while others noted it suffered from pay-to-win mechanics prevalent in mobile games.